kriasoft/react-starter-kit/README.md

  * Source code is licensed under the MIT License.
 See [LICENSE.txt](./LICENSE.txt) file in the project root.
  * Documentation to the project is licensed under the [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/) license.
+ * React logo image is a trademark of Facebook, Inc.